 Did you know?

-- That in most businesses 80% of the profits comes from 20% of customers?
+- In most businesses 80% of the profits come from 20% of customers?

 - Or that 80% of healthcare costs come from 20% of the patients?

 Some of you may have heard of this phenomenon.
 For those that haven’t, welcome to the wonderful world of the 80/20 Rule.
 Put simply, the 80/20 Rule (also commonly called the Pareto Principle) states that roughly 80% of the effects come from 20% of the causes.